weaveworks/profiles/userdocs/profiles.dev/docs/intro.md

 manager (`brew`, `apt`, etc), the Profiles mechanism allows Kubernetes operators to manage their clusters in the same way they manage their host systems.
 Available packages are listed somewhere searchable; they are versioned; they are tested and verified;
-they are installable by way of a single simple command; they are updatable and upgradable.
+they are installable by way of a simple command; they are updatable and upgradable.
 Moreover they are reliable and uniformly manageable through a simple intuitive cli tool.

 Sticking with the `apt` analogy, let's look at one of the most basic and ubiquitous
 packages: `coreutils`.
 By installing `coreutils`, users understand that they are installing a bulk set of the most commonly used and useful tools on their unix system.
-They don't care much what the full roster is, just that the thing is now more operable than it was before; that the various pieces work; that the whole thing can be updated or removed just as simply.
+They don't care much what the full roster is, just that their system is now more operable than it was before; that the various pieces work; that the whole thing can be updated or removed just as simply.

 Profiles provides the same service for cluster operators.
-On spinning up a new cluster or fleet of clusters, operators can then apply a standard set of profiles to get things to a uniform, operable standard.
+On spinning up a new cluster or fleet of clusters, operators can then apply an approved set of profiles to get things to a uniform, operable standard.
 They could choose to install, say, a standard Observability package, maybe a Logging set too.
 If they have some in-house collections, they are able to create their own custom profiles to bundle these up, and apply them across their infrastructure.